SonmezCankurt/SolidPrinciples/README.md

 These projects demonstrate how applying SOLID principles can enhance the flexibility, maintainability, and extensibility of your codebase.
 Understanding the effectiveness of each principle in its specific domain will help elevate the quality of your software design.
+These projects includes both good and bad design examples for each principle, along with detailed explanations.